Onufriev-Lab/hi-c_model_validation/README.md

 4. **After up-conversion to 10 kb resolution**, you must:
    - Insert an **additional first row** indicating the **cube size** for each column.
-   - The first row will start with the small cube size (e.g., `13000`) followed by repeated `0.09` values for each column:
+   - The first row will start with the  (e.g., `13000`) followed by repeated `0.09` values for each column:

    ```
    13000, 0.09, 0.09, ..., 0.09